outs25/CodeCanvas--outs/README.md

 🏆 Get recognized for their work
 📜 Receive certificates and swag!

-🎉 **I can’t wait to welcome new contributors** from GSSoC 2025 to this CodeDesk project family!
+🎉 **I can’t wait to welcome new contributors** from GSSoC 2025 to this CodeCanvas project family!
 Let's build, learn, and grow together — one commit at a time. 🔥👨‍💻👩‍💻

 <div align="center">